sarsamurmu/zusty/pages/src/docs/elements/icon.md

 ## Custom size
 Icons are most important and most used element.
-There are no guarantee when you need custom size.
+There's no guarantee when you need custom size.
 So here comes the feature.

 You can change icons size by using CSS variable, It's super easy.
 Use `--icon-size`{.class} to change the icon size.
 See the snippet below for better understanding.